cea-hpc/phobos/doc/design/deletion_and_versioning.md

 > necessary.
 She needs to delete this previous object to push the new one with
 > the same ID.

-5. Recovery
+5. Undelete

-> Bob deleted objects and now wants to recover them.
+> Bob deleted objects and now wants to undelete them.

 ---